-- Curriculum Vitae. - Reference letter(s) from the Programme Supervisor(s) of each institution involved in the training programme. - Documentation logs.
-For Small Mammal these include the Medical and Surgical Case Log, Resident Procedures Log, Resident Post-Mortem Log, Resident Continuing Education Log, Resident Presentation Log and Resident Log and Programme Summary.
-If the training programme is not yet finished then the logs must be complete up to the time of application. - Publications.
+- Covering Letter. - Curriculum Vitae. - Reference letter(s) from the Programme Supervisor(s) of each institution involved in the training programme. - Documentation logs.
+For Small Mammal these include the Medical and Surgical Case Log, Resident ProceduresLog, Resident Post-Mortem Log, Resident Continuing Education Log, Resident Presentation Log and Resident Log and Programme Summary.
+If the training programme is not yet finished, then the logs must be complete up to the time of application.
+Publications.
 At least three (3) original peer-reviewed papers in small mammal medicine, published in a well-established internationally refereed scientific journal (i.e. mentioned in the Science Citation Index or on the Small Mammal specialty reading list).
-One (1) of these papers must be the result of an original research project and the applicant must be the principal author.
+One (1) of these papers must be the result of an original research project and the applicant must be the first author.
 The others can be original scientific research, a case series or a single case report and the applicant is not necessarily the principal author.
-Publications must be already published or accepted for publication as evidenced by a letter from the editor. - Any relevant previous correspondence relating to the training programme and application. - Evidence of payment of Credentialing for Examination fee.
+Two publications must be already published or fully accepted for publication as evidenced by a letter from the editor.
+Any publication meeting the requirements mentioned above will be acknowledged if they were published or accepted for publication within the 5 years leading up to credentialing for the examination.
+Further, the candidate may have only one of the required papers submitted for publication, as evidenced by a letter from the editor, at the time of sitting the exam rather than having that already published.
+In that case, that publication needs to be published within two years following the first attempt to sit the exam.
+The successfully examined candidate will not gain diplomate status until the publication has been published.
+First author co-authorships between different residents will only be accepted under the condition that all first authors can demonstrate an equal contribution to the article and that they worked individually in different parts of the article, but that they present it in a single paper in order to make the article stronger. - Any relevant previous correspondence relating to the training programme and application. - Evidence of payment of Credentialing for Examination fee.